-We’ll also explain how to sign up and get a great bonus, and all the options for depositing or cashing out money from PointsBet NJ.
+We’ll also explain how to sign up and get great bonus bets, and all the options for depositing or cashing out money from PointsBet.

 We’ll tell you what PointsBet is doing right as well as the areas we think could be improved.
-Our goal is to give you an honest assessment of the site and app so you can decide if it’s right for you.
+Our goal is to give you an honest assessment of the online sports betting site and app so you can decide if it’s right for you.

 The sports betting explosion in the Garden State can be traced back to a huge decision by the Supreme Court in May 2018, which ended the federal ban on sports betting in the US.

 New Jersey wasted no time legalizing sports gambling, both online and in-person, and a host of sportsbooks opened in the following months.

 PointsBet was one of the later ones, opening in January 2019, but they managed to catch the attention of the sports betting market by introducing a fresh twist on classic sports betting.

 Here are the main things for you to know about PointsBet:

 - PointsBet was originally founded in Australia in 2017 and moved to the New Jersey market after signing a deal with the Meadowlands Racetrack in East Rutherford.

 - The sportsbook is licensed and regulated by the New Jersey Division of Gaming Enforcement.